kklim1323/Pose-and-Shape-Estimation-of-Humans-in-Vehicles/README.md

 # Pose and Shape Estimation of Humans in Vehicles
+> Pose and Shape Estimation of Humans in Vehicles (paper link will be provided)
-Kwang-Lim Ko, Jun-Sang Yoo, Changwoo Han, Jungyeop Kim, and Seung-Won Jung
+> Kwang-Lim Ko, Jun-Sang Yoo, Changwoo Han, Jungyeop Kim, and Seung-Won Jung

+## HIVE dataset

+HIVE (Humans In VEhicle)

+Download link will be available upon publication of our paper

+##

 ## Demo examples